 Doctoral students are expected to exhibit a high commitment to excellence in their coursework and related teaching and research responsibilities.
-If problems occur during the doctoral program of studies, doctoral students are encouraged to seek out the primary area faculty, department chair or the associate dean for graduate programs for resolution.
+If problems occur during the doctoral program of studies, doctoral students are encouraged to seek out the primary area faculty, department chair or the Associate Dean for Academic Affairs for resolution.

-Revised 5.6.2021gp
+Revised 5.9.2022 ek